Shivangx01b/GoNN/README.md

 ## What is GONN ?

 GoNN is Go Lang based Neural Network for deep learning (work in progress!).
-This project does not compete with any exsisting neural network library which is world famouse like Pytroch, Tensorflow etc; but still it's a deep learning framework in future (I feel so ?)
+This project does not compete with any exsisting neural network library which is world famouse like Pytroch, Tensorflow etc; but still it's a deep learning framework (I feel so ?)

 ## Example usage